bazel-contrib/bazel-lib/docs/copy_file.md

 copy_file_action(<a href="#copy_file_action-ctx">ctx</a>, <a href="#copy_file_action-src">src</a>, <a href="#copy_file_action-dst">dst</a>, <a href="#copy_file_action-dir_path">dir_path</a>, <a href="#copy_file_action-is_windows">is_windows</a>)
 </pre>

-Helper function that creates an action to copy a file from src to dst.
+Factory function that creates an action to copy a file from src to dst.

 If src is a TreeArtifact, dir_path must be specified as the path within the TreeArtifact to the file to copy.